-GIRL is a 501 (c)(3) nonprofit organization whose mission is to mentor and empower teen girls for future success through promoting academic excellence, leadership skills, community service, career preparation, and self–esteem.
+GIRL is a 501 (c)(3) nonprofit organization whose mission is to mentor and empower teen girls for future success through promoting career exploration, confidence building, and leadership development.

 Through its workshops and activities, GIRL provides educational and social enrichment opportunities and positive role models so girls can feel confident in themselves and supported in achieving their dreams.

 - Conducted career field trips to Exxon Mobil, The White House, McKissack & McKissack architecture and engineering firm, HP Enterprises, WJLA/ABC 7, MITRE, Fairfax City Government, The Aerospace Corporation, PBS, and Penn State Applied Research Lab

 - Presented six Annual Career Conferences: